Skip to main content

 An employer will no longer have to declare gross wages or PAYG withholding information in their BAS.
 The amounts relating to the employer’s month/quarter will be pre-filled when using the Business or Tax Agent’s Portal.

-Even though reporting of PAYG withholding and superannuation payable to the ATO will occur every pay cycle, the due dates for payments on each liability will remain the same.
-It is understood that the ATO will allow an employer to pay these amounts early, however this may result in cash flow disadvantages.
-Also, it is not known how the superannuation liability will be recognised as it currently does not appear in the ATO Running Balance Account.
+Even though PAYG withholding and superannuation payable to the ATO will be reported every pay cycle, the due dates for payments on each liability will remain the same.
+The ATO will allow an employer to pay these amounts early; however, this may result in cash flow disadvantages.
+Also, it is unknown how the superannuation liability will be recognised as it currently does not appear in the ATO Running Balance Account.

 New employees will have the option to complete TFN declarations and Super Choice declarations online.
 This information will then be provided to the employer via STP software.